Interior Refresh: Dye & Paint

 The interior is by far going to be the easiest and one of the more satisfying parts of the project because it’s where I’ll be spending most of my time while driving.

-What I’m going for is a clean stock look with a few tasteful upgrades and mods, but no color.
-Having a black interior will match whatever color I choose to paint the car in the future.
+What I’m going for is a clean stock look with a few tasteful upgrades and mods, but no color, keeping the interior neutral will match whatever color I choose to paint the car in the future.
 I started by completely stripping everything except the dash.
-I used Duplicolor Vinyl & Fabric Coating in flat black because it works and easily obtainable from most local automotive stores.
-The following instructional video is dated, by six years and still relevant.
+I used Duplicolor Vinyl & Fabric Coating in flat black because it works and is easily obtainable from most local automotive stores.

 The paint sprays and covers well.
 The nozzle can be rotated to spray in a vertical or horizontal motion.
 Follow the instructions for best results, but be aware that results will vary if you decide to mix products (a different brand of adhesion promoter) or use a cleaner that’s not recommended.